 Winter Fuel Payments

-The Winter Fuel Payment scheme is a designed to help older people cover the additional costs of energy during the winter months.
+The Winter Fuel Payment is a scheme designed to help older people cover the additional costs of energy during the winter months.
 This payment is between £100 and £300, depending on your circumstances during the week out of the year chosen for assessment (usually early Autumn).
 If you’re looking after an elderly person, they are very likely to be eligible.
 The payment is all tax free and has no effect on any other subsidies.

 The full eligibility criteria can be found here.